SlimeKnights/slimeknights.github.io/_posts/2025-06-10-growth-update.md

 {% include update/image.html name="freezing-hearts" alt="New freezing hearts as the player takes freezing damage." %}

+Another new feature is the heart renderer now will show your max health via colored heart containers behind the main one.
+It just shows the highest color, plus the second highest if you don't have a full 10 hearts in the highest.
+If you dislike the max health display, it can be disabled in the config to work as the heart renderer did before this update.

+{% include update/image.html name="max-health" alt="Max health is 5 hearts blue, 5 hearts green even though current health is in yellow." %}

 ### Download

+<div class="hatnote">Update: a hotfix was released to update the heart renderer and add some translations.</div>

-The new Mantle 1.11.61 update, required for all updates covered in this post, can be downloaded at the following:
+The new Mantle 1.11.63 update, required for all updates covered in this post, can be downloaded at the following:

-{% include update/download.html name="mantle" version="1.11.61" curseforge="6635380" %}
+{% include update/download.html name="mantle" version="1.11.63" curseforge="6642332" %}

 ## Tinkers' Construct - Growth Update